portworx/px-docs/manage/volumes.md

 ## Volume Restore

-You can restore the volume from the snapshot.
-THis is done using the `pxctl volume restore` command
+In order to restore a volume from snapshot, Use `pxctl volume restore` command.
 ```
 NAME:
    pxctl volume restore - Restore volume from snapshot